CLICK A NAME BELOW TO VIEW THE ARTIST BIO

 (CIMF Artist-Faculty)

-Ariana Nelson, cellist, is primarily based in Houston where she is a member of the Houston Grand Opera Orchestra.
-She frequently performs with other ensembles in the Houston area, including the Houston Symphony, Houston Ballet, and is a core member of the new music collective Loop38.
-Ariana teaches cello as an adjunct faculty member at Texas Southern University, and is a coach for AFA’s Chamber Music Academy.
+Cellist Ariana Nelson is a member of the Carpe Diem String Quartet, and is based in the DC area.
+Ariana most recently lived in Houston where she is a core member of the Houston Grand Opera Orchestra.
+She frequently performs with other ensembles in the Houston area, including the Houston Symphony, Houston Ballet, and Texas New Music Ensemble.
+Ariana has taught and coached as an adjunct faculty member at Texas Southern University, and at AFA’s Chamber Music Academy.
 She is an avid proponent of new music and loves experimenting with different styles, including improvisation and folk music.
-Her eclectic tastes have led her to appearances at Jazz at Lincoln Center, performances for patients recovering in Mount Sinai Hospital’s transplant ward, and a performance with Yo-Yo Ma’s Silk Road Ensemble at Tanglewood.
+This passion led her to co-found the Pacific Crest Trio in 2020, a group that dives into multiple genres and prioritizes engaging more audiences and community outreach.
+Her eclectic tastes have also led her to appearances at Jazz at Lincoln Center, performances for patients recovering in Mount Sinai Hospital’s transplant ward, and a performance with the Silk Road Ensemble at Tanglewood.
+In 2015 Ariana was invited to perform in a small chamber orchestra to accompany Yo-Yo Ma at the Kennedy Center as part of the Kennedy Center Honors event.
+Ariana has received many honors as a soloist, most recently winning third prize at the 2016 Eisemann Young Artists Competition in Dallas, Texas.

-In recent summers Ariana has performed at Grand Teton Music Festival, Strings Music Festival, Fontainebleau Conservatoire Américain, Spoleto Festival USA, Tanglewood Music Center, Aspen Music Festival and School, Le Domaine Forget Chamber Music Festival, the Olympic Music Festival and the Zephyr International Chamber Music Festival in Italy.
+In recent summers, Ariana has performed at the Grand Teton Music Festival, Strings Musical Festival, The Spoleto USA Festival, Fontainebleau Conservatoire Américain, Aspen Music Festival and School, Le Domaine Forget Chamber Music Festival, the Olympic Music Festival and the Zephyr International Chamber Music Festival in Italy.
+She spent the summers of 2015 and 2016 at the Tanglewood Music Center as the recipient of the James Taylor Fellowship.
+Her interest in improvisation and international music inspired her to take part in the the Silk Road Ensemble’s Global Musican Workshop at Tanglewood, which included performing in concert with the Silk Road Ensemble at the Koussevitsky Music Shed.

 Ariana received her Master of Music degree at the Juilliard School in May of 2017 where she studied with Darrett Adkins.
 She completed her Bachelor of Music degree at Rice University’s Shepherd School of Music, where she graduated cum laude in May of 2015.
-There she had the privilege of studying cello with Norman Fischer of the Concord Quartet. ariananelson.com
+There she had the privilege of studying cello with Norman Fischer of the Concord Quartet.
+She was honored to be part of the first Shepherd School Symphony Orchestra tour in February, 2014, when they performed at the Meyerhoff Center in Baltimore, and in Carnegie Hall.
+Ariana’s website: ariananelson.com

 (CIMF Artist-Faculty)